M-earnest/GitHub_practice/lecture/content/github_tutorial.md

 #### Step 9: Pull Changes from GitHub remote to local
 - In GitKraken, simply click the Pull button (top toolbar)
+- your commit history will be updated with the new changes + information where these changes stem from (i.e. the remote repository)
 - profit??